pyrate-build/pyrate-build/README.rst

 Target Collision Avoidance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As explained above, **pyrate** will always ensure that targets with different inputs / options but
+As explained in `Defining build targets`_, **pyrate** will always ensure that targets with different inputs / options but
 same name will generate different output files (by appending a hash based suffix as needed).
 However it is possible to switch off the renaming of colliding targets for a **unique** target.
 Beware: Having two different targets that switch off the renaming with the option